D-u-c-k-s-e-l/Editor.bat/README.md

 	Editor filename
 	```

-`filename` is the name of the file that will be run.
+`filename` is the name of the file that will be edited.

 # Limitations
 As written in [#About](#about) above, this is a less functional text editor meaning there are a few limitations on what it can do.